 US Nanny Institute on January 14, 2020

-Do you care for a child who is a picky eater?
+ARe you the parent or nanny of a child who is a picky eater?
 Does the child limit his/her choices to chicken nuggets, pizza and French fries?
 How can you, as a parent or nanny, encourage the child to taste new things and expand their food selections?

 It’s easy to get into a food rut and allow young children to limit their food choices.
 Assuming there are no medical reasons for limiting a child’s diet, there are three things to remember when you try to expand a child’s dietary preferences.